 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-During the year ended June 30, 2021, previous underwater funds were replenished.
+During the year ended June 30, 2022, the endowments were not underwater in total however due to realize and unrealized losses and the appropriation of endowment assets for expenditure based on prior balances, the restricted balance fell below zero to be replenished by future gains.